JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_aircrafts.rst

 NAM_AIRCRAFTS
 -----------------------------------------------------------------------------

 This namelist allows to add virtual aircrafts to the simulation.
-Before version 5.6 of MesoNH, aircraft configuration was done by modifying :file:`ini_aircraft.f90` and re-compiling the code.

-Before using this namelist, the total number of aircrafts must be set in the NAM_FLYERS namelist.
+Before using this namelist, the total number of aircrafts must be set in the :ref:`nam_flyers` namelist.

 All the prognostic fields (zonal and meridian wind (from U and V components), vertical velocity, potential temperature, pression, mixing ratios, tke, radiative surface temperature...) are recorded along the trajectories of the aircrafts, as well as their trajectories themselves (positions in X, Y and Z directions and orography).
-All records are stored in the diachronic files (.000).
+All records are stored in the :ref:`diachronic file<diachronic_file>` (.000).

 .. csv-table:: NAM_AIRCRAFTS content
    :header: "Fortran name", "Fortran type", "Default value"